openshift/training/docs/03-explore.md

 The operator's log is **extremely** long, so it is recommended that you redirect it to a file instead of trying to look at it directly with the `logs` command.

 # Exploring RHEL CoreOS
-The OpenShift 4 cluster is made of hosts that are running RHEL CoreOS (`RHEL CoreOS`).
+The OpenShift 4 cluster is made of hosts that are running RHEL CoreOS.
 CoreOS is a container optimized, hardened, minimal footprint operating system designed specifically to work with OpenShift and to run containers.